-You saw some of this in 221 but we will largely ignore floating point details for this course.
-You can look up the details if and when you want or need to know.
+While it is important to have an idea of how floating-point representations work, we will largely ignore floating point details for this course.
+If you understand the basics, you can look up the details if and when you want or need to know.